7 Tips for A Successful First Day of School

 3. Prepare for a new class of germs.
 With summer over and school back in session, flu season is just around the corner.
-It’s incredibly easy for germs to spread in the classroom, so send your children with a handheld hand sanitizer for their backpack and keep a PhoneSoap 3 in your home.
+It’s incredibly easy for germs to spread in the classroom, so send your children with a handheld hand sanitizer for their backpack and keep a PhoneSoap 3 or HomeSoap in your home.

-5. Stock up on snacks and water!
-Speaking of packing backpacks…throw a water bottle and some extra snacks in their backpacks to help keep them focused and comfortable throughout the day.
+5. Stock up on snacks and water.
+Speaking of packing backpacks, throw a water bottle and some extra snacks in their backpacks to help keep them focused and comfortable throughout the day.

-6. Have your children check out the clubs and extracurriculars available to them through their school.
+6. Have your children check out the clubs and extracurriculars available through school.
 If there aren’t any that interest them, talk to other kids and their parents to see what they’ll be busy with after school.
 Hobbies and activities are a great and healthy way to decompress from the stresses of school.

 Still feel like you might be missing something?
-Check out our other back to school blogs here:
+Check out our other back-to-school blogs here: